-Huawei is a world-renowned telecom equipment maker, the world’s second-largest smartphone maker and a semiconductor maker including Kirin, Balong, Ascend and the server chip – Kungpeng.
+Huawei is a world-renowned telecom equipment maker, the world’s second-largest smartphone maker and a semiconductor maker including Kirin, Balong, Ascend and the server chip – Kunpeng.

-Recently, Huawei has listed its first Desktop motherboard that’s developed based on the Kungpeng 920 Processor.
+Recently, Huawei has listed its first Desktop motherboard that’s developed based on the Kunpeng 920 Processor.
 The board is compatible with mainstream hardware such as memory, hard drives, and network interface card (NICs).

 From the software side, it supports Linux desktop operating system which is best suited for the server and admin management.

 Processor – Kunpeng 920 processor with 4/8 cores & 2.6 GHz

 Internal Storage – 6 SATA 3.0 hard drive interfaces, 2 M.2 SSD slots